-Using I2C master for SMBus commands
+Using I2C host for SMBus commands

 The Quick command is a rare case where the Start and Stop properties are both set on the same write to the I2C FIFO, along with an address and single bit of data.

 The simple SMBus commands are essentially single byte I2C transactions.
 A Start is attached to an address with either the write or read flag.
 There follows a single byte transfer in the appropriate direction with the Stop flag attached.